keni1267/Projects/README.md

 # Projects
-Show previous projects and assignments worked on
+Show previous projects worked on
+Each branch represents a different project